huggingface/blog/tgi-messages-api.md

 ### With the Python client

 The example below shows how to make this transition using the [OpenAI Python Library](https://github.com/openai/openai-python).
-Simply replace the `<ENDPOINT_URL>` with your endpoint URL (be sure to include the `v1/` the suffix) and populate the `<HF_API_TOKEN>` field with a valid Hugging Face user token.
+Simply replace the `<ENDPOINT_URL>` with your endpoint URL (be sure to include the `v1/` suffix) and populate the `<HF_API_TOKEN>` field with a valid Hugging Face user token.
 The `<ENDPOINT_URL>` can be gathered from Inference Endpoints UI, or from the endpoint object we created above with `endpoint.url`.

 We can then use the client as usual, passing a list of messages to stream responses from our Inference Endpoint.